nginxinc/nginx-service-mesh/docs/content/get-started/kubernetes-platform/supported-platforms.md

 ## Supported Platforms

-NGINX Service Mesh has been tested to run on Kubernetes versions 1.24-1.26.

-The Kubernetes platforms listed below work with NGINX Service Mesh.
-Additional Kubernetes platforms and versions may work, though they haven't been tested.
+The Kubernetes platforms listed below have been tested with NGINX Service Mesh using the versions listed in the [Technical Specifications]({{< ref "/about/tech-specs.md#supported-versions" >}}).
+Additional Kubernetes platforms may work, though they haven't been tested.

 - Azure Kubernetes Service (AKS)
 - Elastic Kubernetes Service (EKS)